 Hi, I’m Warren a Mendips wedding photographer working in a documentary style, this means that I will spend the whole day with you from getting ready in the morning right through to the last dance.
 I focus on capturing the special moments and the many emotions of the day with only a few posed shots.
-My unobtrusive way of working will leave you free to enjoy your incredible day without any fuss or time spent setting up long lists of family photographs.
 As you can see below I like to work creatively with light to capture the essence of your day, all the laughter and fun, the beautiful details as well as the intimate moments.

 The Mendips embody all that is great about the English countryside.
 Ticking every box, there is everything from wildlife to rolling hills, history and caves.
-Stretching across one side of Somerset, your to do list will be overflowing with things to see.
-The Mendip Hills are much more than just a designated area of outstanding natural beauty, this is also the place for an action packed country break.
+Stretching across one side of Somerset, your to-do list will be overflowing with things to see.
+The Mendip Hills are much more than just a designated area of outstanding natural beauty, this is also the place for an action-packed country break.
 From caving to climbing, cycling and walking there is an endless choice of activity adventures in and around Mendips.
-Scattered amongst and along the rolling limestone of the hills there are beautiful plants, stunning flowers, tranquil waterways, lush grasslands, dense woodlands, and stunning wildlife.
+Scattered amongst and along with the rolling limestone of the hills there are beautiful plants, stunning flowers, tranquil waterways, lush grasslands, dense woodlands, and stunning wildlife.

 The Mendips cover an enormous area of Somerset, from Wells in the South, Bleadon in the West and Butcombe in the North.
 With rustic, dazzling landscapes the Mendip Hills are the perfect place for walking, cycling and horse riding.
 For the best views of the area climb Glastonbury Tor for a challenge or Ebbor Gorge for a slightly easier climb.
 If the Tor wasn’t high enough, Black Down trig is as high as you can go.
 Walk, cycle or ride on horseback to see all the way across to Wales or over the Somerset levels and down to the English coastline.
 Less challenging to climb, Burrington Combe and Ham to the North will satisfy any craving for wildlife, both spots are a site of special interest for their wildlife habits.